Fatty Acids: Straight-Chain Monoenoic

 Catabolism: Most unsaturated fatty acids are broken down in animal tissues to produce energy by the multi-step process of β‑oxidation, as discussed in our web page on carnitines.

-4. Nutritional and Metabolic Aspects
+5. Nutritional and Metabolic Aspects

-The relative proportion of saturated to monounsaturated fatty acids is an important aspect of phospholipid composition and changes to this ratio have been claimed to have effects on such disease states as cardiovascular disease, obesity, diabetes, liver dysfunction, intestinal inflammation, neuropathological conditions and cancer.
+The relative proportion of saturated to monounsaturated fatty acids is an important aspect of phospholipid composition and changes to this ratio have been claimed to influence such disease states as cardiovascular disease, obesity, diabetes, liver dysfunction, intestinal inflammation, neuropathological conditions and cancer.
 In human metabolic disease, for example, there are increased ratios of 18:1 and 16:1 fatty acids relative to the saturated precursors, while in diabetes, monoenes have been shown to have cyto-protective actions in pancreatic β‑cells. cis-Monoenoic acids have desirable physical properties for membrane lipids in that they are liquid at body temperature yet are relatively resistant to oxidation.
 They are now recognized by nutritionists as being beneficial in the human diet, and oleic acid comprises a high proportion of the fatty acids of olive oil, a major fat component of the ‘Mediterranean diet’, which is generally considered to be a healthy one with a diminished incidence of cardiovascular disease and cancer.

 Although monoenoic fatty acids are abundant in the diet, stearoyl-CoA desaturase (SCD1) controls the level of oleic acid production de novo in animals and determines body adiposity and lipid partitioning.
 It is a critical regulator of innumerable physiological processes, including energy homeostasis, development, autophagy, tumorigenesis and inflammation.
 Aberrant transcriptional and epigenetic activation of SCD1 promotes proteins that cause aberrant lipid accumulation thus enhancing the progression of obesity, non-alcoholic fatty liver disease, diabetes and cancer.
 When the activity of the enzyme is high, fat storage is favoured, but when it is low, metabolic pathways that promote the burning of fat are induced together with decreased lipid synthesis in adipose tissue and liver.
 In brown adipose tissue, SCDI activity is significantly increased during long-term cold exposure, and by stimulating the release of norepinephrine, this sustains thermogenesis.
 Insulin-signalling components are upregulated in SCD1 deficiency with effects upon glycogen metabolism in insulin-sensitive tissues.
-SCD1 stimulates AMP-activated protein kinase, an enzyme that phosphorylates and deactivates acetyl-CoA-carboxylase, which is involved in the regulation both of fatty acid synthesis and of fatty acid oxidation in a reciprocal manner, i.e., by promoting fatty acid synthesis but decreasing oxidation.
+SCD1 stimulates AMP-activated protein kinase, an enzyme that phosphorylates and deactivates acetyl-CoA-carboxylase, which regulates both fatty acid synthesis and oxidation in a reciprocal manner, i.e., by promoting fatty acid synthesis but decreasing oxidation.
 In the heart, loss of SCD1 is protective under conditions of a high-fat diet as it reduces fatty acid oxidation and increases glucose oxidation, but it can predispose individuals to atherosclerosis under conditions of hyperlipidemia.

 thistleThe range and sequence of cellular events are complex, but it appears that the anti-obesity hormone leptin inhibits the expression of the gene for stearoyl-CoA desaturase so that levels of this enzyme fall, leading to inactivation of acetyl-CoA carboxylase and thence to promotion of fatty acid oxidation and inhibition of fatty acid synthesis.
 Genetically modified mice that are deficient in the SCD1 isoform appear to be protected from cellular lipid accumulation and obesity, and they have increased insulin sensitivity.
 It has been reported that in hepatocytes, but not adipocytes, oleic acid feeding increases the number and size of lipid droplets while simultaneously inhibiting lipogenesis.

 Unesterified oleic acid is an endogenous ligand for the orphan nuclear receptor TLX/NR2E1, which governs neural stem and progenitor cell self-renewal and proliferation, and as a result, it is essential for the survival of neural stem cells.
 This fatty acid can also block the calcium-activated chloride channel TMEM16A/ANO1 in membranes with the potential for a beneficial impact on the cardiovascular system; in brown adipose tissue, it is a ligand for GPR3, which promotes thermogenesis.
 Indeed, oleic is known to interact with a wide range of receptors, including GPR40 (FFAR1), GPR120 (FFAR4), PPARγ, LXR and EGFR, and it is apparent that as a non-chiral molecule with rotatable bonds, it can adopt a range of diffuse conformations when bound to different macromolecules to influence their behaviour.
+High expression of oleoyl-ACP hydrolase is a major factor in life-threatening respiratory viral diseases, including influenza, COVID-19 and respiratory syncytial virus.

 Certain amide derivatives of oleate, such as oleamide and oleoylethanolamine, have well defined functions in animal tissues, while 2‑oleoylglycerol is a signalling molecule in the intestines, as discussed elsewhere on this site.
 1,2-Dioleoyl-phosphatidylinositol is signalling lipid, derived from the action of the stearoyl-CoA desaturase (SCD1), and acts as a lipokine to respond to stresses that promote protein degradation, apoptosis and autophagy.

 The current nutritional view is that dietary trans-monoenoic fatty acids, especially those from industrial hydrogenation processes, should be considered as harmful and in the same light as saturated fatty acids, possibly because they enhance intracellular signalling pathways that induce inflammation and cell death under conditions of metabolic stress.
 That said, there is a school of thought that natural trans-fatty acids such as those found in ruminant meat and dairy products are broadly neutral towards health, possibly because the main isomer, vaccenic acid (11t-18:1) can be converted in tissues to conjugated linoleic acid (octadec-9-cis,11-trans-dienoic or 9c,11t-18:2).
-Similarly, trans-palmitoleic acid (9t-16:1), possibly formed by retroconversion of vaccenic acid, is reported to have a protective effect towards the risk of type 2 diabetes.
+Similarly, trans-palmitoleic acid (9t-16:1), possibly formed by retroconversion of vaccenic acid, is reported to be protective towards the risk of type 2 diabetes.
 Detailed discussion of this topic is best left to nutritional experts of whom I am not one.

 Recommended Reading